Christa Wolf: Reception

-Wolf received the Heinrich Mann Prize in 1963, the Georg Büchner Prize in 1980, and the Schiller Memorial Prize in 1983, the Geschwister-Scholl-Preis in 1987, as well as other national and international awards.
-After the German reunification, Wolf received further awards: in 1999 she was awarded the Elisabeth Langgässer Prize and the Nelly Sachs Literature Prize.
+Wolf received the Heinrich Mann Prize in 1963, the Georg Büchner Prize in 1980, the Schiller Memorial Prize in 1983, and the Geschwister-Scholl-Preis in 1987, as well as other national and international awards.
+After the German reunification, Wolf received further honours: in 1999, she was awarded the Elisabeth Langgässer Prize and the Nelly Sachs Literature Prize.
 Wolf became the first recipient of the Deutscher Bücherpreis (German Book Prize) in 2002 for her lifetime achievement.
 In 2010, Wolf was awarded the Großer Literaturpreis der Bayerischen Akademie der Schönen Künste.